-The act modifies the penalties for public indecency so that they are linked to both the conduct engaged in and the number of the offender's previous convictions of, or guilty pleas to, public indecency, as follows (R.C.
+The bill repeals the existing penalty enhancements for an offender who has previous convictions or guilty pleas for public indecency and instead provides penalties for public indecency that are linked to the conduct engaged in, as follows (R.C.
 2907.09(C)):

 Offense Penalty Person recklessly exposes his or her private parts under circumstances in which the person's conduct is likely to be viewed by and affront others, who are in the person's physical proximity, and who are not members of the person's household (R.C.
-2907.09(A)(1)) M4 in general; M3 if one prior conviction of any prohibition in the section; M2 if two such prior convictions; and M1 if three or more such prior convictions Person recklessly engages in sexual conduct, masturbation, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront others, who are in the person's physical proximity, and who are not members of the person's household (R.C.
-2907.09(A)(2) and (3)) M3 in general; M2 if one prior conviction of any prohibition in the section; M1 if two or more such

-Offense Penalty prior convictions Person knowingly engages in masturbation, sexual conduct, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, who is not the spouse of the offender, and who resides in the person's household (R.C.
-2907.09(B)(1), (2), and (3)) M2 in general; M1 if any prior conviction of any prohibition in the section Person knowingly exposes the person's private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, who is not the spouse of the offender, and who resides in the person's household (R.C.
+2907.09(A)(1)) M4 Person recklessly engages in sexual conduct, masturbation, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront others, who are in the person's physical proximity, and who are not members of the person's household (R.C.
+2907.09(A)(2) and (3)) M3 Person knowingly engages in masturbation, sexual conduct, or conduct that to an ordinary observer would appear to be sexual conduct or masturbation under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, who is not the spouse of the offender, and who resides in the person's household (R.C.
+2907.09(B)(1), (2), and (3)) M2 Person knowingly exposes the person's private parts with the purpose of personal sexual arousal or gratification or to lure the minor into sexual activity under circumstances in which the person's conduct is likely to be viewed by and affront another person who is a minor, who is not the spouse of the offender, and who resides in the person's household (R.C.
 2907.09(B)(4)) M1